-The production costs of a film include the kinds of costs listed in Overview A below, insofar as they are the responsibility of the production services provider.
+The production costs of a film include the kinds of costs listed in Overview A below, insofar as they are incurred in the film segment for which the production service provider is responsible.
 Production costs are calculated exclusive of VAT (deductible input VAT) (net principle).